Cheryl-Lau/Cheryl-Lau.github.io/rhd_coupling.md

 ##### Step 4.5: Download all the photoionization-relevant codes

-Checkout the following files from my phantom repo:
+Please checkout the following new modules from my phantom repo:
 1. `photoionize_cmi.F90`
 2. `kdtree_cmi.f90`
 3. `hnode_cmi.f90`
 4. `heating_cooling_cmi.f90`
 5. `utils_cmi.f90`

+Here goes the tricky bit.
+We now modify the 'guts' of the code to link it to the photoionization mods.

+Go to your own repo's `phantom/src/main` and open the following files:
+1. `initial.F90`
+2. `deriv.F90`
+3. `force.F90`
+4. `step_leapfrog.F90`

+Open the same files in my phantom repo.
+You will find extra blocks of codes that are enclosed in `#ifdef PHOTOION`.
+A simple 'ctrl+F PHOTOION' will do the job.
+Please copy all of these into your own Phantom repo at their respective locations in the code.

+Since Phantom updates quite often, I cannot guarantee that these codes will work in all future versions.
+You will likely have to figure out how to let your own Phantom incorporate the photoionizatino modules should they fail to compile/run.
+I'd be very happy to help, of course!

 #### Step 5: Compile everything

-Create a new work directory somewhere outside of the phantom repo. `cd` to your new repo and write a local Makefile for the new setup that you created in step 4.1.
+Create a new work directory somewhere outside of the phantom repo.
+Go to your new directory and write a local Makefile for the new setup that you created in step 4.1.
 ```
 ~/phantom/scripts/writemake.sh cmi > Makefile
 ```